 It doesn’t matter whether you update your blog once a month or every day of the week.

 One of the biggest challenges bloggers and content marketers face is getting the right idea for new content.
 But the better and more original your content ideas are, the more readers you’ll attract.

 There are many ways in which you can come up with new ideas for your blog posts.

 In fact, blog topic ideas with the potential to engage your readers and drive massive traffic to your website might be right in front of your eyes without you realising.

 - Study social media and check out what your followers are talking about.
 Trending topics and current affairs can make for great blog posts that your audience would love to read and position you as an authority figure and thought leader.

 - Use customer service statistics to find pain points within your niche, and write content that helps your audience.
-If you run an e-commerce clothing website and you regularly get questions about shipping, for example, an article on clothes shipping could be a hit.
+If you run an e-commerce clothing website and you regularly get questions about shipping, such as, an article on clothes shipping could be a hit.

 Know your audience inside out